cpucat/SenseCAP-Firmware/README.md

 ## Introduction

-The project provides basic SDK for the SenseCAP Watcher, as well as the examples for getting started.
-It is based on the [ESP-IDF](https://github.com/espressif/esp-idf).
+The project provides custom firmware for the SenseCAP Watcher

 ## Getting Started